-In this work, we experimentally realize a three-photon KPO and demonstrate that the resulting quantum states constitute a protected qutrit manifold.
+In this work, we experimentally realise a three-photon KPO and demonstrate that the resulting quantum states constitute a protected qutrit manifold.
+We emphasise that, in this context, protection strictly denotes the suppression of population leakage into the non-computational subspace, enforced by the engineered energy gap.
 We first observe clear signatures of quantum coherence in the three-photon KPO, including three-photon Rabi oscillations and the characteristic interference pattern with three-fold symmetry (i.e., three-component cat-like states) in the measured Wigner functions.
-Next, we investigate the quantum dynamics and relaxation of the prepared states, showing that the qutrit space is protected by an energy gap.
-The size of this gap is measured via temporal interference between states inside and outside the qutrit space.
-Finally, we identify the influence of higher-order pump terms as the primary physical mechanism suppressing the size of the KPO states compared to the ideal model’s expectation.
+Next, we investigate the quantum dynamics and relaxation of the prepared states, showing that the qutrit manifold is protected by an energy gap.
+The size of this gap is measured via temporal interference between states inside and outside the qutrit manifold.
+Finally, we identify the influence of higher-order pump terms as the primary physical mechanism suppressing the size of the KPO states compared to theoretical predictions for a purely three-photon driven system.